AndhikaWB/pawpularity-contest-dtc/README.md

 ### First Time Setup

-1. Install [Conda](https://anaconda.org/anaconda/conda) dependencies by running `make setup`
+1. Please install [uv](https://docs.astral.sh/uv/) first, then run `make setup` to let uv manage the Python package dependencies
+    - Unlike pip or Conda, uv keeps a detailed info of every package dependencies, ensuring maximum reproducibility
+    - A virtual environment (`.venv`) will also be created on the root of this project.
+Currently, uv doesn't support [centralized environment](https://github.com/astral-sh/uv/issues/6612) yet
-    - This will install the CUDA version of PyTorch, which is significantly faster than the CPU version, but may hang if you don't have Nvidia GPU
+    - I use the CUDA version of PyTorch by default, which is significantly faster than the CPU version, but will not work without an Nvidia GPU
-    - You can delete the `cuXXX` part on the `conda.yaml` to try the default CPU version of PyTorch.
-However, this will be incredibly slow for image processing, and I can't guarantee if the same exact version exists on PyPI or not
+    - You can delete the `[tool.uv.sources]` section on the `pyproject.toml` to try the CPU version of PyTorch.
+However, I can't guarantee if the identical CPU version exists on PyPI or not
 2. Prepare and run Docker compose using `make compose`
     - If it's your first time, Docker will download the required image files first (this may take a while)
     - Once everything is done and the services are being run, wait a bit more until all the services are truly ready (30 seconds should do)
 3. The Docker compose already has everything pre-configured, except for lakeFS
-    - Visit [lakeFS setup](http://localhost:8000/setup) URL to generate username and password
+    - Visit [lakeFS setup](http://localhost:8000/setup) URL to generate the username and password
     - Copy the username and password to `.env.dev` file
     - [Login](http://localhost:8000/auth/login) to lakeFS with that username and password
     - Create a new repo with this settings: